 Sambucus canadensis, S. nigra, S. racemosa, S. ebulus.
 Family: Caprifoliaceae

-The juice from the berries of the elder tree is used to treat many issues.
-It’s mostly
+The juice from the berries of the European elder tree is used to treat many issues.

-Elderberry contains naturally occurring antioxidants and vitamin C. It also contains
+Elderberry has natural antioxidants and vitamin C. It also has phenolic compounds,

 Medically valid uses

-At this time, there are no valid medical uses for elderberry.
+At this time, there are no proven medical uses for elderberry.

 A few small studies show that elderberry may slightly improve flu symptoms.
 But the